Fulop-Krisztian/netconfigs/Linux/Services/DHCP/isc-dhcp-server.md

 ---
 Terminology, general knowledge
 ---
-- isc-dhcp-server is outdated ([end of maintenance as of 2022](https://www.isc.org/dhcp/) ), don't even consider it in real applicatoins.
+- isc-dhcp-server is outdated ([end of maintenance as of 2022](https://www.isc.org/dhcp/) ), don't even consider it in real applications.
 An alternative is [Kea](https://kea.readthedocs.io/en/latest/arm/intro.html), developed by the same group.

 Prerequisites
 ---